 Household size shouldn’t stop you from relocating.
 It will play a role in figuring out how much packing materials you need, and it can impact the price of hiring long-distance movers.
 No matter if you are relocating a studio apartment or a five-bedroom house, you are not alone in your struggles.
 Check out the sizes of properties Americans move the most:

-Four or more bedroom homes make roughly 8% of all relocations.
+- Four or more bedroom homes make up roughly 8% of all relocations.

 What Are the Most Commonly Moved Items?